| |

 Births, Weddings, Engagements, Anniversaries and a Sad Note

-It is a distinct pleasure to continue our work with the team at Metropolitan West Capital Management.
-The investment team, led by Howard Gleicher, continues to deliver outstanding returns in the value arena, whether U.S., International or Global.
-Investec Asset Management, another repeat-client, enjoyed a very successful entrance to the U.S. institutional market.
-Founded in Cape Town, South Africa, the firm is growing worldwide with highly disciplined processes.
-New client assignments a leading hedge fund-of-funds firm and activist manager.
+It was a distinct pleasure to continue our work with the team at Metropolitan West Capital Management.
+The investment team, led by Howard Gleicher, continued to deliver outstanding returns in the value arena, whether U.S., International or Global.
+Investec Asset Management, another repeat-client, enjoyed a successful entrance to the U.S. institutional market.
+Founded in Cape Town, South Africa, the firm was growing worldwide with highly disciplined processes.
+New client assignments were a leading hedge fund-of-funds firm and activist manager.

-Scotty Sherman, Linda and Scott’s son, becoming increasingly proficient on the saxophone, has been playing in his high school marching and jazz bands at various events around Orange County, including concerts at the pier in San Clemente and at Disneyland.
-Mid-summer, Pat and her husband, Charles Holmes, became first-time grandparents with the birth of Ellie Jean Vertin to their daughter, Jessica and her husband, John Vertin.
+Scotty Sherman, Linda and Scott’s son, becoming increasingly proficient on the saxophone, played in his high school marching band and jazz band at various events around Orange County, including concerts at the pier in San Clemente and at Disneyland.
+On August 8th, Pat and her husband, Charles, became first-time grandparents with the birth of Ellie Jean Vertin to their daughter, Jessica and her husband, John Vertin.
 Happy pictures have showered our office ever since.
-Later in the fall, Pat and Charles celebrated their thirty-fifth wedding anniversary, still as much in love as ever.
-Makes all of us smile.
-We applaud their enduring commitment.

 Mid-summer brought an exciting development in Jackie’s life.
 Her son, Jordan, became engaged to Ty Covington, an incredible young woman from Springfield, Illinois.
 They met during Jordan’s first week of college in the fall of 2007, and it was love at first sight.
 They have been inseparable ever since.

-On a sad note, Chrisine’s dear sister, Laura Ann Rostvold, after a long struggle with MS and short battle with cancer, passed away in late July.
-We carry sorrow over her passing, but find solace in that she is free from suffering and has found a more peaceful place in heaven, where she is in good company with their sister Ellen.
+On a sad note, Chrisine’s dear sister, Laura Ann Røstvold, after a long struggle with MS and short battle with cancer, passed away in late July.
+We carried sorrow over her passing, but found solace in that she was free from suffering and had found a peace in heaven, where she was in good company with their sister, Ellen.
 Their living spirits along with so many fond memories will be in our hearts forever.

-In the fall, Karen and Barry’s son, Eric Pierce, made the Dana Hills high school baseball team in the first round of tryouts.
-An impressive pitcher, it is going to be fun to watch his career.
-His sister, Kendall continues to do well at California State University at San Luis Obispo.
+In the fall, Karen and Barry’s son, Eric Pierce, made the Dana Hills High School baseball team in the first round of tryouts.
+An impressive pitcher, it was a wonderful journey watching his career.
+His sister, Kendall, continued to do well at California State University at San Luis Obispo.

 2008 marked the 24th year of our relationship with Nicholas-Applegate Capital Management.
 We are proud of our many years of service to so many there - from helping the firm launch in 1984, serving as its virtual marketing staff for years, working on messaging and positioning during the years of massive growth, and training generations of professionals, to these recent years organizing and producing the sales meetings.

 But there are always silver linings.
 We celebrated the close of 2008 with more time with our families than we have enjoyed in years.
-Cindy and her husband, Gary, took off for a well-earned vacation to Arizona.
 Most everyone hosted happy holiday events at their homes.
-Jackie enjoyed a month-long visit with her son Jordan, home for the holidays from Illinois, and his fiancée, Ty Covington.
-Their growing love and respect for each other warms Jackie’s heart.
-We all feel very blessed.
+Jackie enjoyed a month-long visit with her son Jordan and his fiancée, Ty Covington, home for the holidays from Illinois.
+Their growing love and respect for each other warmed Jackie’s heart.

 2009 (Back to top)